GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 Apple in their
-[Dark Mode developer documentation](https://developer.apple.com/documentation/appkit/supporting_dark_mode_in_your_interface) explicitly writes: _"The choice of whether to enable a light or dark appearance is an aesthetic one for most users, and might not relate to ambient lighting conditions."_
+[Dark Mode developer documentation](https://developer.apple.com/documentation/appkit/supporting_dark_mode_in_your_interface) explicitly writes: _"The choice of whether to enable a light or dark appearance is an aesthetic one for most users, and might not relate to ambient lighting conditions."._

 {% Aside 'note' %}
 Read up more on